onzfonz/comp227/src/content/3/en/part3a.md

 ![sample post request in vscode with JSON data](../../images/3/20eb.png)

-We created a new *create_note.rest* file for the request.
+We created a new *create_task.rest* file for the request.
 The request is formatted according to the [instructions in the documentation](https://github.com/Huachao/vscode-restclient/blob/master/README.md#usage).

 One benefit that the REST client has over Postman is that the requests are handily available at the root of the project repository,